lovnishverma/Python-Getting-Started/readme.md

 <div align="center">

-> *"This repository is a goldmine!
-Started as a complete beginner and now I'm working as a Data Scientist at a Fortune 500 company.
-The structured approach and real projects made all the difference."*
+> *"This repository is an excellent resource for Data Science professionals.
+The structured approach and real-world projects make it highly practical and insightful."*
 >
 > **— Aastha Thakur, Data Scientist @ Intel**
 > ⭐⭐⭐⭐⭐